stellularorg/vibrant/README.md

 Files are stored in the database as base64 `BLOB` objects.
 Files can be at most 2 MB.

-Projects can be accessed via a subdomain if the `HOST` environment variable is set.
+Projects can be accessed via a subdomain if the `HOST` and `HOST_NO_TLD` environment variables are set.